-Minnesota's trout streams are among the highest quality aquatic systems remaining in the state, but a majority have badly degraded habitat.
-The impact of leaving degraded segments untreated extends throughout the stream.
+Minnesota's trout streams are among the highest quality aquatic systems remaining, but a majority have badly degraded habitat.
+Leaving degraded segments untreated creates impacts that extends throughout the stream.
 Degraded sections are no longer providing habitat, clean water benefits, or angling opportunities.
-A warming climate and more frequent heavy rains require action now to increase floodplain connectivity and the durability of in-stream habitat.
-Increased restoration is needed now to increase long term sustainability of these rare fisheries.
+A warming climate and more frequent heavy rains require action now to increase floodplain connectivity and increase durability of in-stream habitat.
+Increased restoration is needed now to increase long term resilience and sustainability of these rare fisheries.
 Timely maintenance on older projects will extend habitat function and maximize outcomes well into the future.
-Of particular urgency is construction funding for Amity Creek.
-To maximize federal funds, including their renewal in 2027 and 2029, a significant amount must be spent by 2026.
-A commitment of OHF dollars by July 2025 is essential to allow timely construction bidding and installation of the first section of habitat by 2026.